If you are too ill to go to work, you may be entitled to sick pay. Find out what your rights are when it comes to sick pay and sick leave.

 Extended or frequent periods of sick leave

-In both of these instances, you have the right to appeal if you are deemed fit for work.
+You have the right to appeal if you are deemed fit for work.

 Remember that your employer is not allowed to contact your doctor to confirm the state of your health without first getting permission from you.

 If you’re injured or contract an illness while at work, you must record it in the accident book.
 If you see the doctor about this illness, make sure they are aware that it is work-related.

 If you believe that the incident affecting you is an ongoing health and safety issue, contact your UNISON safety rep.

 Injuries and illnesses at work don’t affect your right to take sick leave or be paid sick pay.